mbj/stratosphere/README.md

 We recommend using the `OverloadedStrings` extension to reduce the number of `Literal`s you have to use.

-Note that CloudFormation represents numbers and bools in JSON as strings, so we had to some types called `Integer'` and `Bool'` to override the `aeson` instances.
-In a future version we plan on using our own JSON encoder/decoder to get around this.

 ## Lenses

 Almost every CloudFormation resource has a handful of required arguments, and